vuiseng9/nncf/nncf/experimental/torch/sparsity/movement/MovementSparsity.md

 - `power`: Optional.
 The threshold updates during warmup follow the concave polynomial decay with a certain `power`.
 Default is 3.

 - `steps_per_epoch`: Optional.
-The threshold is updated each step during warmup, and thus `steps_per_epoch` is needed for calculation.
+Because the threshold is updated each training step during warmup, `steps_per_epoch` is needed for calculation.
 By default, this can be automatically counted during 1st epoch without any side effect, as long as `warmup_start_epoch` >= 1.
-Setting `steps_per_epoch` is only required when you want to start sparsification from epoch 0.
+Setting `steps_per_epoch` is only required when you want to start sparsification before the first epoch is finished.

 For more information, please refer to the following publication: